Minimalistic plugin manager for ZSH.

 Plugins will be downloaded to

-MINIPLUG_HOME environment variable
+MINIPLUG_HOME environment variable with a new path:

 To update plugins you can run:

 If you want to force plugin not to update, you can detach repo's